ds1242/Horiseon_challenge_1/README.md

 Horiseon is a marketing agency specifically for search engine optimization, online reputation management, and social media marketing.

 User story for this challenge assignment is to refractor the code for the webpage.
+This includes renaming html elements so they follow semantic guidelines to help with SEO and accessibility.
+Also included consolidation of css selectors and ensuring links functioned properly

-Changes made for the challenge:
+Overview of changes made for the challenge:
 1. Added title to the page
 2. Changed to <header> element
 3. Fixed search-engine-optimization link by adding id to the location